custom-components/ble_monitor/faq.md

 The range of the built-in Bluetooth tranceiver of a Raspberry Pi is known to be limited.
 Try using an external Bluetooth transceiver to increase the range, e.g. with an external antenna.
 It is also worth noting that starting from v0.5.5, a component can receive data from multiple interfaces simultaneously (see the `hci_interface` option).

+### How to increase coverage

+There are several ways:

+- use an external BT-dongle (preferably with a full-size antenna).
+- use multiple spaced BT-dongles.
+You can experiment with various extension cords (for example, inexpensive [USB-RJ45 extenders](https://sc01.alicdn.com/kf/HTB1q0VKodcnBKNjSZR0q6AFqFXae.jpg) in combination with a regular ethernet cable).
+- use additional devices with their own BT-interface, and connect them to the Home Assistant.
+For example, it could be another raspberrypi with Home-Assistant and our component, connected to the main host using the [remote_homeassistant](https://github.com/lukas-hetzenecker/home-assistant-remote) component, which links multiple Home-Assistant instances together.

 ## OTHER ISSUES